 Let us start with some similarities between type 1 and type 2 diabetes.
 Both type 1 diabetes and type 2 diabetes are conditions that affect the way your body regulates glucose or blood sugar.
 Both the conditions are chronic and lead to high blood sugar levels that increase the risk of several other conditions.
 Here are some key differences between type 1 and type 2 diabetes:

-- Origin: Type 1 diabetes is a genetic disorder that affects people early in life.
+Type 1 diabetes is a genetic disorder that affects people early in life.
 Environmental factors such as certain types of viruses may also trigger it.
-Type 2 diabetes is an acquired disease that affects later in life when significant damage has been done due to poor lifestyle choices, conditions such as cystic fibrosis, hormonal disorders, and dependence on some medicines such as those for treating psychiatric issues, HIV, pneumonia, etc.
+Type 2 diabetes is an acquired disease that affects later in life when significant damage has been done due to poor lifestyle choices, conditions such as cystic fibrosis, hormonal disorders, and dependence on some medicines such as those for treating psychiatric issues, HIV, and pneumonia, etc.

-- Nature: Type 1 diabetes is an autoimmune reaction in your body that attacks the cells in your pancreas that produce insulin.
+Type 1 diabetes is an autoimmune reaction in your body that attacks the cells in your pancreas that produce insulin.

 Type 2 diabetes occurs when your body becomes resistant to insulin and is mostly due to physical inactivity, obesity, and consumption of fatty foods.
-African Americans, Asian Americans, Hispanics may also get type 2 diabetes due to genetic factors.
+African Americans, Asian Americans, and Hispanics may also get type 2 diabetes due to genetic factors.

 What are the symptoms of type 1 and type 2 diabetes?